madeleine-mckenzie/REvIEW/examples/README.md

 ![](https://github.com/madeleine-mckenzie/REvIEW/blob/main/Images/4802.88_fit.png)

 M22_III-3 is acceptable, but the noise in M22_III-14 has meant that the fit is not as good as it could be.

+## Removing bad fits:
+Whether it's because of noise, blends or magic, sometimes REvIEW just doesn't do a great job of fitting the lines (sorry, I'm trying my best to minimise this happening).
+There are two main approaches I have used to removing bad lines.

+1) Add an additional flag to the final column (e.g. 6) and all bad fits you change the flag to 6.
+Then during the processing step, filter out any stars with this flag.
+2) Removing the entire line from the csv file.